 Maximize the Data You Have

 Payroll is not only your largest budget item.
 It is also a vast source of spending data.
-Papaya Global’s automated payroll platform is an effective way to monitor that spending and analyze its effectiveness.
+Papaya Global’s international payroll software incorporating a BI module is an effective way to monitor that spending and analyze its effectiveness.

 Automation has many advantages beyond data collection – it saves staff time, eliminates human errors, and ensures legal compliance across the globe.
 It also brings together information from many sources into a single dashboard, which serves as the database for the BI.

 The business world is growing ever more global and increasingly automated.
 Unfortunately, many payroll departments are resisting the move from their aging manual systems, depriving themselves of high level BI.